tiprankstipranks

 BOSS Money and its retailers face a complex and dynamic regulatory landscape; changes in laws and regulations can impact business operations, and non-compliance or failure to comply with laws can result in hefty fines, penalties, operational restrictions and reputational damage.

 BOSS Money and its retailers face a complex and dynamic regulatory landscape related to anti-money laundering (AML), know your customer (KYC), consumer protection laws and data privacy.
 Changes in laws and regulations can impact business operations, and non-compliance or failure to comply with laws can result in hefty fines, penalties, operational restrictions and reputational damage.
-For example, certain banks, in an effort to comply with increasingly more challenging regulations, have gradually imposed stricter restrictions and limitations on money remittance retailers making deposits to bank accounts.
+For example, certain banks, in an effort to comply with increasingly more challenging regulations, have gradually imposed stricter restrictions and limitations and higher costs on money remittance retailers making deposits to bank accounts.
 This can negatively affect the business of the BOSS Money retailers and, at times, disincentivize retailers from growing their BOSS Money business.
 As governments and regulatory bodies place increasing emphasis on anti-money laundering, data privacy, consumer protection and financial transparency, BOSS Money and its retailers may face rising costs to ensure compliance with, among others, customer due diligence, transaction monitoring, and consumer data privacy protection and reporting, which can negatively affect, among other things, the ability of BOSS Money to maintain and grow its retailer network.

-Litigation & Legal Liabilities2 | 2.8%
+Litigation & Legal Liabilities2 | 3.7%

 Litigation & Legal Liabilities - Risk 1

-BOSS Money can be vulnerable to illegal activities and fraud schemes
+BOSS Money can be vulnerable to illegal activities and fraud schemes.

 BOSS Money's transfer services can be vulnerable to illegal activities and fraud schemes such as identity theft, account takeover, money laundering, and terrorist financing.
 Failure to detect and mitigate these risks could lead to regulatory penalties, reputational harm and significantly and adversely affect revenues and profitability.